GaryHostt/Oracle_Integration/README.md

 [The varieties of Fusion ERP integrations + Apiary + salesforce](https://github.com/GaryHostt/Fusion_PurchaseOrder_Integration/blob/master/README.md)

 - The above workshop shows you the various ways to use the Cloud ERP adapter, how Apiary can substitute for a 3rd party API, and my write up "Background on the Fusion REST API" - useful for understanding how to start creating Fusion Integrations.
-It shows invoke Fusion's REST API, use the ERP adapter for querying, and business events firing to an Apiary endpoint.
+It shows invoke Fusion's REST API, how to use the ERP adapter for querying data and using FBDI, how a business event could fire to an Apiary endpoint.
 The salesforce adapter's querying capabilities are also exhibited.

 [Hybrid integration with the agent](https://github.com/OracleCPS/oichybridintegration)